-In simple terms, tissues can be defined as a group of cells with similar shape and function are termed as tissues.
-They form a cellular organizational level intermediate between the cells and organ system.
-Organs are then formed by combining the functional groups of multiple tissues.
+In simple terms, tissue can be defined as a group of cells with similar shape and function are termed as tissues.
+They form a cellular organizational level, intermediate between the cells and organ system.
+Organs are then created by combining the functional groups of tissues.

 Let us learn in detail about the types of tissues in different organs.

 The study of tissue is known as histology and study of disease-related to tissue is known as histopathology.
-The classical tools for studying tissues is by embedding and sectioning using the paraffin block.
+The standard tools for studying tissues is by embedding and sectioning using the paraffin block.

 Types of Animal Tissues